Learn about Park City’s mining history, as well as supernatural stories of people who lived and died in the historic homes and buildings.

 In those days, our guide explained, Park City was one of the wildest “Wild West” towns you could imagine.
 Because of the influx of miners, Park City was full of bars, brothels, gambling joints, and all the related shady habits.
 As it turned out, learning about Park City’s early lawless days helped lay the stage for the upcoming ghost stories.

-Our guide also told us that two common characteristic exist among the ghosts.
+Our guide also told us that two common characteristics exists among the ghosts.
 First, each ghost had a personal connection to the building that they haunt.
 Maybe they lived (or died) in the building, or perhaps it was a comfortable, familiar place, such as a favorite restaurant or bar.
 The second similarity: Most of these ghosts died a violent death.

 One of the first stories we heard centered on the ghost of Freddy Hagland, who was a regular at William Kempe’s Saloon (now Firewood) during the mining days.
 John “Johnny Jump-Up” Westmark was another regular, known for jumping up mid-drink and starting bar fights.
 One night, Westmark pulled out a gun and shot and killed Freddy.
 Since Freddy was a known "union scab" (someone who crossed picket lines during strikes — a disgrace in a mining town), Westmark had to serve only a one-year sentence.
 It’s said that Freddy continues to haunt the place because of the injustice of the punishment.